 Dana Lardner believes that “everyone is capable of making something that another person will appreciate and enjoy”.
 There are countless ideas out there to inspire your family to create something special for this cause.
 Pinterest anyone?

-My family has been active in community service over the past several years, and many of those projects involved making something with our own hands.
+My family has been active in volunteer activities for kids over the past several years, and many of those projects involved making something with our own hands.
 To give you some ideas, we decorated cards for veterans and the elderly, weaved rainbow loom bracelets for at-risk children, and assembled colorful collection boxes for Family Promise.
 We completed a community service project using a WeeWork For Good kit that entailed decorating a dog bowl and doghouse-shaped plaque to serve as a leash holder that we donated to a local animal shelter.
 Most recently we baked cookies for community helpers in our town and had the privilege of meeting the Fire Chief when we delivered the box of cookies earlier this week to acknowledge Patriot’s Day and remember 9/11.

 The Create to Donate website also suggests the following craft ideas:

 - Blankets (quilts, no sew fleece, knitted, or crocheted)

 - Handmade cards of all sizes